-'Group' and 'all operations' is defined as global sites that Domino's Pizza Group have operational control as defined above and only constitutes sites located in the United Kingdom and Republic of Ireland.
-This comprises five supply chain centres, two support offices and 36 corporate stores in operation during the period 1 January 2021 to 31 December 2021, where we have operational control.
-We have excluded from our Scope 1 and Scope 2 calculations the 1,192 franchisee stores for which Domino's Pizza Group has no operational control.
+'Group' and 'all operations' is defined as all sites that Domino's Pizza Group have operational control as defined above and only constitutes sites located in the United Kingdom and Republic of Ireland.
+This comprises five supply chain centres, two support offices, one training facility and 36 corporate stores in operation during the period 1 January 2022 to 31 December 2022.
+We have excluded from our Scope 1 and Scope 2 calculations the 1,224 franchisee stores for which Domino's Pizza Group has no operational control.